Select your country to learn about local service, view local news and receive customer support, all in your preferred language.

 Hire locally in France by partnering with Hightekers

-Remote Work in France:
+Remote Work in France

 In France, remote work (télétravail) is governed by the Labor Code, which was updated in 2017 and 2018 to accommodate this evolving work arrangement.
 The legal framework requires employers to implement remote work policies through collective agreements or charters, detailing conditions such as eligibility, equipment provision, and work hours.
 France’s robust technological infrastructure supports remote work, with widespread high-speed internet access and a growing number of co-working spaces in urban areas.